hmchoe0528/SMAUG-T_public/README.md

 # Acknowledgements

-SMAUG is submitted to the Korean Post-Quantum Cryptography competition.
+SMAUG-T is submitted to the Korean Post-Quantum Cryptography competition.